joelberkeley/spidr/tutorials/BayesianOptimization.md

 objective : Tensor [n, 2] Double -> Tensor [n, 1] Double
 ```

 at these points.
-We can then update our historical data and models with these new observations and repeat the whole process to find further points.
-How we update the data and models depends on how we chose to represent them.
-Suppose we used a `Pair` of data and model, then the update can look like
+We can then update our historical data and models with these new observations, in whatever way is appropriate for our chosen representation.
+Suppose we used a `Pair` of data and model, and collected one data point, this may look like

 ```idris
 observe : Tensor [1, 2] Double -> (Dataset [2] [1], ConjugateGPRegression [2]) -> (Dataset [2] [1], ConjugateGPRegression [2])